audreylyn/webgen/docs/CONTACT_FORM_SETUP.md

 2. **Regular backups:** Export your Google Sheet periodically
 3. **Monitor submissions:** Check the sheet regularly for spam
 4. **Use strong ClientIDs:** Don't use obvious IDs like "test" or "admin"
+5. **Use Google Workspace:** Better email deliverability than personal Gmail

 ---